 Warnings While Using This Medicine

-- Make sure your doctor knows if you have liver disease, spleen problems, any bleeding problems such as hemophilia or stomach ulcers, or if you have polyps or diverticulitis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, any bleeding problems such as hemophilia, or stomach ulcers, polyps, or diverticulitis.

 Possible Side Effects While Using This Medicine